 Play to His Creative Side to Get the Groom Involved

 One of the easiest ways to appeal to a man and get them involved in your wedding planning is to make him feel like his creativity is both wanted and needed.
-Try asking his opinion on things and uses phrases like “can I ask your opinion since you are so creative?” or “I know you have a good eye for this sort of thing, so can I get your honest opinion?”.
-By making the groom feel empowered and creative, you can usually get him involved in a timely manner and soon he will be offering up ideas of his own.
+Try asking his opinion on things and uses phrases like “can I ask your opinion since you are so creative?”.
+Or perhaps “I know you have a good eye for this sort of thing.
+Can I get your honest opinion?”.
+By making the groom feel empowered and creative, you can usually get him involved in a timely manner.
+Soon, he will be offering up ideas of his own.

-Playing to his “manly” side is another great way to break the ice with his wedding planning involvement, so coming up with a few things for him to build or craft by hand can pique his interest almost right away.
+Playing to his “manly” side is another great way to break the ice with his wedding planning involvement.
+Coming up with a few things for him to build or craft by hand can pique his interest almost right away.
 By telling the groom how cool you think it would be to show off some of is craftsmanship in the form of decorations or table centerpieces, you can trick his ego into being eager to help.
-You’re not trying to force him into anything or brainwash him in any way, but just nudging him into the right direction so he can see for himself how much fun planning a wedding together can be.
+You’re not trying to force him into anything or brainwash him in any way; but just nudging him into the right direction so he can see for himself how much fun planning a wedding together can be.

 Finding certain aspects of the wedding that you can put the groom in charge of planning is another great way to get him involved instantly.
-You can start with something that is very simple such as choosing the type of draft beer that you’ll be offering at the open bar and work your way up to other tasks like finding a DJ or band to play the reception.
-You don’t have to give him actual control of any of these planning jobs, but if he thinks he’s in control he will at least start communicating ideas with you which is half the battle.
-Once you are working together on a couple of projects that actually interest him, he will be more open to giving his opinion on things that matter more to you.
+This is much more than just picking out the groomsmen gifts!
+You can start with something that is very simple.
+For instance, choosing the type of draft beer that you’ll be offering at the open bar would work.
+Perhaps, you can work your way up to other tasks like finding a DJ or band to play the reception.
+You don’t have to give him actual control of any of these planning jobs.
+However, if he thinks he’s in control; he will at least start communicating ideas with you which is half the battle.
+Once you are working together on a couple of projects that actually interest him, he will be more open.
+Then, he’ll start giving his opinion on things that matter more to you.